Are you missing one or more teeth, and want to fill in the gap?

 Protection of Bone

 It may be hard to believe, but the teeth are vital to retaining bone structure in the jaw and face.
 When a tooth is missing, the bone starts to deteriorate.
-Without replacing the tooth, loss of bone can be so significant that neighboring teeth are affected.
+Without replacing the tooth, loss of bone is so significant that it affects neighboring teeth.
 Patients with missing teeth will experience changes in their appearance as the jaw sinks inward.

 Dr. Vogel and Dr. Levesque offer a full range of tooth replacement options to meet your unique needs and goals.
 Restoring your smile as soon as possible